evgenyneu/Auk/README.md

 # Auk, an image scroll view for iOS / Swift

-This is an iOS library that shows images in a scroll view with paging indicator.
+This is an iOS library that shows images in a scroll view with page indicator.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Drawings/Great_auk_with_juvenile.jpg' width='400'>